Child Abduction Response Team

 3. That a missing child is in a life threatening situation.

-In making that determination, the CART Commanding Officer shall be guided by the definitions established of an at-risk missing child with unusual circumstances.
+In making that determination, the CART team shall be guided by the definitions established of an at-risk missing child with unusual circumstances.

 If it is determined that a child is at-risk with unusual circumstances, an expanded investigation, including the use of all appropriate resources, will immediately commence.
 While all missing child(ren) incidents should be investigated thoroughly, those involving unusual circumstances indicate a heightened likelihood of risk to the child and, therefore, require an intensive immediate response utilizing all tools available to law enforcement.

 If appropriate, existing interagency response protocols-including the AMBER Alert system, if available, should be activated.